Caladenia chapmanii: Taxonomy and naming

 Caladenia chapmanii was first formally described by Stephen Hopper and Andrew Brown in 2001 from a specimen collected near Boyup Brook.
 The description was published in Nuytsia.
 Herman Rupp recognised this orchid as a new species in about 1940 but did not publish a description.
-The specific epithet (chapmanii) honours Mr Eric Chapman, an amateur orchid enthusiast who has a population of this orchid growing on his property.
+The specific epithet (chapmanii) honours Eric Chapman, an amateur orchid enthusiast who has a population of this orchid growing on his property.

 Distribution and habitat

 Chapman's spider orchid occurs in scattered populations between Yallingup and Waroona in the Avon Wheatbelt, Geraldton Sandplains, Jarrah Forest, Mallee and Swan Coastal Plain biogeographic regions where it grows in woodland.

 Conservation

 Caladenia chapmanii is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.